Girl tied to bed posts in home with two dead bodies chewed herself free from restraints, investigators say

-DADEVILLE, Ala.
-(WRBL) – A 12-year-old girl escaped an alleged kidnapping at a mobile home where two decomposing bodies were found in Alabama.
+A 12-year-old girl escaped an alleged kidnapping at a mobile home where two decomposing bodies were found in Alabama, according to KTLA sister station WRBL.

 Investigators are calling the girl who escaped early Monday morning a hero.
 They say the girl was restrained to bed posts inside the mobile home for more than a week and given alcohol to keep her in a drugged state.
 She escaped by chewing out of her restraints, damaging the braces on her teeth in the process, detectives say.

-The man who lived at the mobile home, 37-year-old Jose Reyes, was arrested Monday, August 1, and charged with Kidnapping 1st Degree.
-Prosecutors expect to charge Reyes with two counts of Capital Murder, along with other charges, after their investigation revealed two decomposing bodies inside the residence.
+The man who lived at the mobile home, 37-year-old Jose Reyes, was arrested Monday and charged with kidnapping 1st degree.
+Prosecutors expect to charge Reyes with two counts of capital murder, along with other charges, after their investigation revealed two decomposing bodies inside the residence.

 Investigators believe the kidnapping occurred around July 24, with Reyes intending to inflict physical injury or sexual abuse.
 Tallapoosa County Sheriff Jimmy Abbett will not say how Reyes knew the child or if the child was related to the two individuals found dead inside the home.
 Their identities and cause of death have yet to be released.
 The child was not reported missing by any relatives